ytang913/DannyNoteTaker-Web-App/README.md

 The link to this project: https://dannynotetakerwebapp.azurewebsites.net/

+# Result of what the user sees when opening the app

-# Below is what DannyNoteTaker Web App looks like before the user does anything.
+# Result of what the user sees when interacting with the app